Balanced cross-Kerr coupling for superconducting qubit readout: Extracting Jaynes–Cummings induced Purcell decay

-In this section, we discuss how the Purcell-limited lifetimes $T_1^{\rm{Purcell}}$ shown in \cref{fig:circuits}(c) are extracted.
+In this section, we discuss how the Purcell-limited lifetimes $T_1^{\rm{Purcell}}$ shown in Fig.~1(c) are computed.
 For each value of the charge-charge coupling \(J\), we simulate a \(T_1\) experiment by initializing the qubit in its dressed excited state \(\ket{\overline{1_t, 0_r}}\) and evolving it according to